 - When a course is repeated the new grade replaces the old grade.
-The hours in both courses are counted in the time frame and for attendance percentage. - Students that repeat coursework will be allowed to receive financial aid for one repeat and must meet all SAP requirements to be eligible.
-Any coursework that was part of the program that was passed before but repeated to improve grades or as a refresher will not be eligible for financial aid for that portion. - o All repeated coursework will be applied toward the maximum timeframe.
+The hours in both courses are counted in the time frame and for attendance percentage. - Students that repeat clock hour coursework can received financial aid if they have completed a program and reenroll to take that program again or to take another program.
+In addition, when a student reenters a clock hour program after 180 days, the student may receive financial aid for repeated hours, and must meet all SAP requirements to be eligible. - All repeated coursework will be applied toward the maximum timeframe.